-On February 25, 2022, Unigold applied to split the Neita Concession into 2 parts: Neita Sud and Neita Norte.
+On February 25, 2022, Unigold applied to split the Neita Concession into 2 parts: Neita Sur and Neita Norte.
 The Neita Norte concession (the northern half of the Neita Fase II concession) is the subject of a new Exploration Concession application.
-The southern portion of the concession, the Neita Sud area, is the subject of an Exploitation Concession application which would give Unigold the sole right to extract specific minerals from this area for 75 years.
-The permit application is in process and subject to Ministerial and Presidential approvals.
-Although Management is unaware of any impediment to obtaining the permit, this is not assured.
+The southern portion of the concession, the Neita Sur area, is the subject of an Exploitation Concession application which would give Unigold the sole right to extract specific minerals from this area for 75 years.
+The permit application is in process and subject to Presidential approval.
+Although Management is not aware of any impediment to obtaining the permit, this is not assured.